Manish6363/ShopOnline-E-commerce/README.md

 All modules are protected against unauthorized access using secure login mechanisms.
 Sensitive information like passwords is encrypted using Java’s Base64 encoding.
 OTP-based verification is used during registration to prevent fraudulent entries.

-User Module
+## User Module
-Registration & Authentication
+#### Registration & Authentication:
-Users must register using a valid email ID.
+    * Users must register using a valid email ID.

-The system validates the email to prevent duplicate accounts.
+    * The system validates the email to prevent duplicate accounts.

-If the email is not already registered, an OTP is sent for verification.
+    * If the email is not already registered, an OTP is sent for verification.

-Upon successful OTP verification and submission of basic details, the user is registered.
+    * Upon successful OTP verification and submission of basic details, the user is registered.

-A confirmation email is sent automatically.
+    * A confirmation email is sent automatically.

-Users cannot log in without completing the registration and verification process.
+    * Users cannot log in without completing the registration and verification process.

 Login
 Registered users log in using their email and password.